winstonbullen/DuoCode/reports/week-8.md

     - Evan Kim: add frontend logic to handle when questions are completed and track lesson progression. reach goal: add a baby shark animated to the home page.

     - Winston Bullen: Implement content templating so details of questions are randomized.
 This means questions pull from a bank of variable names to make content more unique.
+Assist team in finishing app logic and responding to peer review feedback.